xorJane/hpc-intro-online/_episodes/12B-filesystems.md

 Now, try viewing that file from a different system, like `tioga`: `ssh` to a different LC machine, `cd /usr/workspace/$USER`, and run `ls`.

-It lives on a filesystem *attached* to ruby.
-This means that you can log into another system sharing that same filesystem and see your data.

 **The HPC system/machine is where you create the data.
 The data is written to and can be accessed from a filesystem.
 Multiple machines connect to and share multiple filesystems.**

 ## Filesystem options